+- Dual processor cores: ARM Cortex-M4 and ARM Cortex-M0+.
+Both cores operate up to a maximum frequency of 100 MHz. - ARM Cortex-M4 core (version r0p1): - ◆ ARM Cortex-M4 processor, running at a frequency of up to 100 MHz. - Floating Point Unit (FPU) and Memory Protection Unit (MPU). - ◆ ARM Cortex-M4 built-in Nested Vectored Interrupt Controller (NVIC). - ◆ Non-maskable Interrupt (NMI) input with a selection of sources. - Serial Wire Debug (SWD) with six instruction breakpoints, two literal comparators, and four watch points.
+Includes Serial Wire Output for enhanced debug capabilities. - System tick timer.

+ARM Cortex-M0+ core

-- ARM Cortex-M0+ processor, running at a frequency of up to 100 MHz. - Single cycle multiplier. - ARM Cortex-M0+ built-in Nested Vectored Interrupt Controller (NVIC). - Non-maskable Interrupt (NMI) with a selection of sources. - Serial Wire Debug (SWD) with 4 breakpoints and 2 watchpoints. - System tick timer. - On-Chip memory: - ◆ 256 KB on-chip flash programming memory with flash accelerator and 256 Byte page write and erase. - Up to 96 KB total SRAM composed of up to 64 KB main SRAM, plus an additional 32 KB SRAM. - ROM API support: - Flash In-Application Programming (IAP) and In-System Programming (ISP). - ◆ ROM-based USB drivers (HID, CDC, MSC, DFU).
-Flash updates via USB. - ◆ Booting from valid user code in flash, USART, SPI, and I2C. - Legacy, Single, and Dual image boot.
+- ◆ ARM Cortex-M0+ processor, running at a frequency of up to 100 MHz (uses the same clock as Cortex-M4) with a single-cycle multiplier and a fast single-cycle I/O port. - ◆ ARM Cortex-M0+ built-in Nested Vectored Interrupt Controller (NVIC). - Non-maskable Interrupt (NMI) input with a selection of sources. - Serial Wire Debug with four breakpoints and two watch points. - System tick timer. - On-chip memory: - Up to 256 KB on-chip flash program memory with flash accelerator and 256 byte page erase and write. - Up to 192 KB total SRAM consisting of 160 KB contiguous main SRAM and an additional 32 KB SRAM on the I&D buses. - ROM API support: - ◆ Flash In-Application Programming (IAP) and In-System Programming (ISP). - ◆ ROM-based USB drivers (HID, CDC, MSC, and DFU).
+Flash updates via USB is supported. - Supports booting from valid user code in flash, USART, SPI, and IC. - Legacy, Single, and Dual image boot. - Serial interfaces: - ◆ Flexcomm Interface contains eight serial peripherals.

-Serial interfaces:

-- ◆ Eight Flexcomm Interface serial peripherals.
 Each can be selected by software to be a USART, SPI, or I2C interface.
-Two Flexcomm Interfaces also include an I2S interface, for a total of 2 channel pairs.
+Two Flexcomm Interfaces also include an I2S interface.
 Each Flexcomm Interface includes a FIFO that supports USART, SPI, and I2S if supported by that Flexcomm Interface.
-A variety of clocking options are available to each Flexcomm Interface, and include a shared Fractional Rate Generator. - ◆ I2C supports Fast mode and Fast-mode Plus with data rates of up to 1 Mbit/s and with multiple address recognition and monitor mode.
-Two sets of true open drain I2C pins also support high-speed Mode (up to 3.4 Mbit/s) as a slave. - USB 2.0 full-speed host or device controller with on-chip PHY and dedicated DMA controller supporting crystal-less operation in device mode using software library.
-See Technical note TN00035 for more details.

-Digital peripherals:

-- ◆ DMA controller with 18 channels and 16 programmable triggers, able to access all memories and DMA-capable peripherals. - Up to 48 General-Purpose I/O (GPIO) pins.
-Most GPIOs have configurable pull-up/pull-down resistors, open-drain mode, and input inverter. - GPIO registers are located on AHB for fast access. - ◆ Up to four GPIOs can be selected as pin interrupts (PINT), triggered by rising, falling or both input edges. - ◆ Two GPIO grouped interrupts (GINT) enable an interrupt based on a logical (AND/OR) combination of input states. - CRC engine.
+A variety of clocking options are available to each Flexcomm Interface and include a shared fractional baud-rate generator. - ◆ IC-bus interfaces support Fast-mode and Fast-mode Plus with data rates of up to 1Mbit/s and with multiple address recognition and monitor mode.
+Two sets of true IC pads also support high speed mode (3.4 Mbit/s) as a slave. - ◆ USB 2.0 full-speed device controller with on-chip PHY and dedicated DMA controller supporting crystal-less operation in device mode using software library.
+See Technical note TN00031 for more details. - Digital peripherals: - ◆ DMA controller with 20 channels and 20 programmable triggers, able to access all memories and DMA-capable peripherals. - Up to 48 General-Purpose Input/Output (GPIO) pins.
+Most GPIOs have configurable pull-up/pull-down resistors, programmable open-drain mode, and input inverter. - GPIO registers are located on the AHB for fast access. - Up to eight GPIOs can be selected as pin interrupts (PINT), triggered by rising, falling or both input edges. - Two GPIO grouped interrupts (GINT) enable an interrupt based on a logical (AND/OR) combination of input states. - CRC engine.